 In rare moments when no questions come up, I kick off the Q&A by saying: “What people usually ask me is…” and then give an answer.
 In 9/10 times, the discussion catches on.

-9. Crowdsource questions for the Q&A
+17. Crowdsource questions from the audience

 Lack of audience questions doesn’t necessarily mean that your audience doesn’t have questions.
 They may just be uncomfortable with speaking up in public.

-Then just take a look at the screen, or a confidence monitor, and address the questions that have the most upvotes.
+Then, just take a look at the screen, or a confidence monitor, and address the questions that have the most upvotes.